Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Direct stau production

 \subsubsection{$Z$+jets background estimate}

-The production of $Z$+jets where the $Z$ boson decays into two $\tau$-leptons is an irreducible background in the direct stau SRs, composing $7-50$\% of the total SM background.
+The production of $Z$+jets where the $Z$ boson decays into two $\tau$-leptons is an irreducible background in the Direct stau SRs, composing $7-50$\% of the total SM background.
 The $Z$+jets background is estimated by using MC simulation normalized to data in a control region, $Z$CR, which is similar to the SRs, but reverses the selection on $m(\tau_1, \tau_2)$.
-A low selection on the BDT4 score is made to avoid overlap with the validation region for multi-bosons (Section~\ref{sec:BG_irreDS}).
+Events with a low BDT4 score are selected to avoid overlap with the validation region for multi-bosons (Section~\ref{sec:BG_irreDS}).
 A selection on the score for BDT1 is used to create an orthogonal validation region $Z$VR to check the modelling of the normalized $Z$+jets background.
+The purity of the selection in $Z$+jets events is around $85-90$\% in the control and validation regions.
 The definitions of the $Z$CR and $Z$VR are shown in Table~\ref{tab:AllDScrvr_defDS}.